Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 * As a Site Admin, I want to be able to Delete an item so that I can Easily remove an item from my store when its out of stock
    * The Site admin can delete items to their store via the product management admin page via the delete link on the shop page or product details page
 * As a Site Admin, I want to be able to view and manage all orders so that I can ensure customers are able to checkout smoothly
    * The Site admin can access order history via Django admin, where all order history is stored in detail
+* As a Site Admin, I want to be able to Add a new post to my blog so that I can keep providing customers with new information.
+   * The Site admin can add new posts to their blog page via the blog management admin page via the top navbar
+* As a Site Admin, I want to be able to Edit a post so that I can Easily change or update the article with relevant information.
+   * The Site admin can edit posts via the edit link on the blog page located right under each post
+* As a Site Admin, I want to be able to Delete a blog post so that I can Easily remove an post when it's no longer relevant or the information is outdated.
+   * The Site admin can delete posts via the delete link on the blog page located right under each post

 ### 3. Further Testing